-Vehicle automation can play also an important role in the success of electrified vehicles.
-The management of charging stations and driving to and from the charging stations can increase the societal acceptance as it is than easier to utilise especially expensive super-chargers without tedious waiting time from drivers.
+Vehicle automation can also play an important role in the success of electrified vehicles.
+Indeed, fully autonomous vehicles could drive by themselves to and from charging stations equipped with specialised, expensive super-chargers, thus saving the drivers tedious waiting time and increasing the societal acceptance of the move to electrification.

-The expert group in the European commission stated in a report "that digitisation is currently reshaping the sector" (Commission, STRIA Roadmap 3 - Smart mobility and Transport Services and Systems, 2017).
-Additional information about roadmaps on introduction of connected and automated vehicles can be found in (ERTRAC, New Automated Driving Roadmap, 2017).
+The expert group in the European commission stated in a report "that digitisation is currently reshaping the sector16.
+Additional information about roadmaps on introduction of connected and automated vehicles can be found in 17.